-"The Art of Smiling When the World Isn’t Watching" is a tale of Manjiri, a spirited woman in the Asian town of Darvila, battling high-functioning depression.
-Set against a lush, evocative backdrop, her seemingly perfect life hides a storm.
-As she navigates her emotions and relationships, readers are drawn into her world through reflection, and heartfelt moments.
+"The Art of Smiling When the World Isn’t watching" is a tale of Manjiri, a spirited woman in the town of Darvila, battling high-functioning depression.
+Her seemingly perfect life hides a storm.
+As she navigates her emotions and relationships, readers are drawn into her world through reflection.

 Darvila, nestled in the heart of the Eastern Ghats, could have been plucked straight out of a travel brochure.
 The town, with its cobbled streets and timeless air, was flanked by orchards bursting with mangoes, guavas, and jackfruits.
 Hibiscus bushes lined the pathways, their vibrant petals undeterred by the ceaseless drizzle.